EuroTeQ Collider winter semester 22/23

 Desired Impact

-The aim of this challenge is to first get an overview of how renewable energy components are currently disposed of and recycled.
+This challenge aims to first get an overview of how renewable energy components are currently disposed of and recycled.
 Subsequently, it can be analysed how the recycling of renewable energies, subdivided according to the different products, can be set up more sustainably and in the sense of circular processes.
 This can lead to approaches for companies on how to design their products more sustainably in the future.

 Relevant links